 - Conduct around school including at unsupervised times is exemplary

 - All members of the school community have extremely high expectations for social behaviour – there is a culture of respect and courtesy; this has allowed for several managed moves to actively thrive at Riverside, making rapid and sustained improvement within the school ethos

-- LA assessment of behaviour and attitude to learning at outstanding; this also evident through the pride pupils take in their work including presentation in books
+- External reviews assess behaviour and attitude to learning as a strength of the school; this also evident through the pride pupils take in their work including presentation in books

 - Effective behaviour management systems ensure lessons proceed without interruptions.
 Pupils show high degree of motivation and resilience in all activities

 - Pupils have a strong and developed sense of right and wrong, they participate well in ethical debate and appropriate opportunities are taken to apply democracy, community work etc.

 These outcomes are achieved through discrete lessons, as well as pro-active PSHE tuition through the following curriculum intent and implementation document, from which teachers plan their provision